spotify/styx/README.md

 ## Key concepts

-The key type of information that Styx concerns itself with are Workflows.
+The key concept that Styx concerns itself with are Workflows.
 A Workflow is either enabled or disabled and has a Schedule.
-A Schedule specifies how often a Workflow should be triggered, which docker image to run and which arguments to pass to it on each execution.
+A Schedule specifies how often a Workflow should be triggered, which Docker image to run and which arguments to pass to it on each execution.
 Each time a Workflow is triggered, a Workflow Instance is created.
-The Workflow instance is tracked as 'active' until at least on execution of the docker image returns with a 0 exit code.
-Styx will keep track of Workflow Instance executions and provides information about them via the API.
+The Workflow instance is tracked as 'active' until at least one execution of the Docker image returns with a 0 exit code.
+Styx keeps track of Workflow Instance executions and provides information about them via the API.

 ## Development status

 Styx is actively being developed and deployed internally at Spotify where it is being used to run around 2200 production workflows.
 Because of how we build and integrate infrastructure components at Spotify, this repository does not contain a GUI at the time of writing, while we do have one